pkjaer/tridion-powershell-modules/CoreService/README.md

 - Get-TridionPublications have been renamed to Get-TridionPublication.
   - It now supports look-ups by ID and (partial) Title.
 This will return all Publications that match the given title.
   - The parameter 'Parents' has been renamed to 'Parent' and supports passing a single value or an array and the values may be strings (URIs) or objects (other Publications).
-  - You may also set the parents using the pipeline (e.g. Get-TridionPublication -Title '500 Website *' | New-Publication -Title 'Inherets from all 500 Website Publications')
+  - You may also set the parents using the pipeline (e.g. Get-TridionPublication -Title '500 Website *' | New-Publication -Title 'Inherits from all 500 Website Publications')
 - Get-TridionUsers has been renamed to Get-TridionUser.
   - It now supports look-ups by ID, (partial) Title, (partial) Description, and a custom filtering script block.
 This will return all matching the criteria.
   - The -Filter parameter can now be piped into the method.